abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 should that mean that full enlightenment is inevitable, that in a certain amount of time it will ripen in my complete and total liberation?
-How can that understanding be so important?* We can practice picking up that theme, applying it and seeing it clearly for ourselves.
+How can that understanding be so important?* We can practice picking up that theme, applying it, and seeing it clearly for ourselves.
 It’s not simply a collection of words that we hear, *Oh yeah, “All that’s subject to arising is subject to ceasing.”
 Yeah, I know all that.* We can practice exploring it and applying it, moment by moment,